Short Bowel Syndrome Therapeutics Market

 -

-In March 2022, VectivBio AG secured a strategic licensing agreement with Asahi Kasei Pharma for their long-acting GLP‑2 analog, apraglutide, targeting approval and commercialization in Japan for Short Bowel Syndrome.
+In March 2022, VectivBio AG entered into a strategic licensing agreement with Asahi Kasei Pharma for its long-acting GLP-2 analog, apraglutide.
+The collaboration focuses on obtaining approval and commercialization of the therapy in Japan for the treatment of Short Bowel Syndrome (SBS), aiming to improve patient outcomes through innovative gastrointestinal therapeutics.

 -